semaphoreci/book-cicd-docker-kubernetes/chapters/06-tutorial-semaphore.md

 Jobs inherit their configuration from their parent block.
 All the jobs in a block run in parallel, each in its isolated environment.
 If any of the jobs fails, the pipeline stops with an error.

-Blocks run sequentially, once all the jobs in the block complete, the next block starts.
+Blocks run sequentially.
+Once all the jobs in the block are complete, the next one starts.

 ### 4.4.5 The Continous Integration Pipeline